EdwinZhanCN/edwinzhancn.github.io/docs/MAIL.md

 ### **Minecraft-server Update**

 Now [Lithium](https://modrinth.com/mod/lithium) is installed on server!
+It allows server to have better AI and ticks.
 Enjoy your game with more fluent experience.

 For detailed installation instructions and additional mods, visit the guide on my blog:
 [Minecraft-server Mod Installation Guide](https://edwinzhancn.github.io/Activities/minecraft-server/MC-guide.html)